-5 customer satisfaction metrics to track
+5 customer satisfaction metrics

 A happy customer tends to be a long-term customer who contributes positively to the bottom line.
 In fact, 84 percent of companies that make an effort to improve the customer experience report increases in revenue.
 This dynamic makes sense — after all, people favor brands that make them feel valued.